hypernumbers/hypernumbers-manual/contents/indepth/permissions.rst

 In this section we will cover:

-*	How hypernumbers permissions work
+*	How vixo permissions work
 *	How to apply permissions using the views menu
 *	How to develop and map out your application’s various user permissions.

 How hypernumber permissions work
 --------------------------------

-In hypernumbers, all user-related permissions (covering access and user operations) are assigned and controlled at page level.
+In vixo, all user-related permissions (covering access and user operations) are assigned and controlled at page level.
 This is achieved by assigning appropriate views to an application page for each of the usergroups who will have access to the page.

-As we’ve seen, there are 4 possible types of view of a hypernumbers page that can be presented to an end user.
+As we’ve seen, there are 4 possible types of view of a vixo page that can be presented to an end user.
 Each of these view type controls the operations the user can perform on a page, as summarised below:

 .. image :: /images/permissions-model.png